msantos/ssh-agent-mux/README.md

 Proxy ssh-agent sessions to one or more local or remote ssh-agents.

 `ssh-agent-mux` proxies ssh agent requests to one or more backend ssh agents.
-Backend agents can run:
+These backend agents can be:
-* locally: accessed using Unix sockets
+* local: accessed via Unix sockets
-* remotely: proxied TLS sessions connection to Unix sockets
+* remote: accessed through TLS sessions and proxied to other backend Unix or TLS sockets

 ## Rationale

 ChromeOS limits access to hardware tokens such as Yubikeys to the default `penguin.lxd` container.
-While other containers cannot directly access the token, using `ssh-agent-mux` allows selectively granting access to the token to authorized containers.
+While other containers cannot directly access the token, using `ssh-agent-mux` allows selectively granting access to authorized containers.

 ```mermaid
 graph TD